HariSekhon/DevOps-Bash-tools/README.md

 - `spotify_app_search.sh` - runs a search in the Spotify App on Mac using Applescript
 - `shazam_app_dump_tracks.sh` - dumps `artist - track` one per line from the Shazam local sqlite DB
 - `shazam_app_delete_track.sh` - deletes a given `"artist" "track"` from the Shazam local sqlite DB
-- `shazam_search_spotify_then_delete_track.sh` - searches for each Shazam'd track in the local Spotify app, then prompts to delete the track from the Shazam DB.
+- `shazam_search_spotify_then_delete_track.sh` - searches for each Shazam'd track in the local Spotify desktop app, then prompts to delete each track from the local Shazam DB once you've saved it in Spotify.
   Useful to migrate Shazam'd tracks to Spotify after Apple removed the integration
 - `screensaver_activate.scpt` - activate screensaver
 - `shorten_text_selection.scpt` - shortens the selected text in the prior window.
 Replaces `and` with `&` and crushes